Hunslet R.L.F.C.

-Hunslet R.L.F.C. is a professional rugby league club in Hunslet, South Leeds, West Yorkshire, England, who play in Betfred League 1.
-The club was founded in 1973 as New Hunslet, they became Hunslet in 1979 and the club were the Hunslet Hawks between 1995 and 2016.
+Hunslet R.L.F.C. is a professional rugby league club in Beeston, Leeds, West Yorkshire, England.
+They play home games at South Leeds Stadium and compete in Championship, the second tier of British rugby league.

+The club was formed as a Phoenix club after the original Hunslet club folded.

 History

 1973–1996: New club

-In July 1973, the original Hunslet club was wound up because no suitable new location could be found that was financially viable.
+In July 1973, the original Hunslet club was wound up following the sale of their Parkside ground, because no suitable new location could be found that was financially viable.
 The £300,000 proceeds of the sale of Parkside were distributed to shareholders.

 Due to the efforts of their former Great Britain forward Geoff Gunney (MBE), local businessmen and supporters the club managed to reform as New Hunslet for the 1973–74 season and moved to the Leeds Greyhound Stadium and erected iron American football posts.
 The resurrected club had a new badge depicting a rising phoenix to symbolise their rebirth.
 In 1974, New Hunslet adopted green and white as team colours because the traditional myrtle, white and flame colours were still registered to the former Parkside-based club, and they would not release them.
 The stay at the greyhound stadium was cut short when the owners closed the ground and arranged to demolish everything on the site.

 In 1978, coach Bill Ramsey put a lot of pressure on the RFL and finally got permission to use the traditional colours.
 The club reverted to Hunslet for the 1979–80 season.
 With the closure of the Greyhound stadium, the next ground to host Hunslet was Mount Pleasant, Batley, for two seasons, before Hunslet moved to Leeds United's Elland Road football stadium then owned by Leeds City Council.
 After leaving Elland Road, Hunslet had a brief spell at Bramley.

 On 19 November 1995, the club, now known as Hunslet Hawks, moved to the South Leeds Stadium, only about half a mile from Parkside.
 On that day, Leigh were the guests at Hunslet's first home game for twenty-two years.
 They then narrowly missed out on promotion from Division Two in 1996.
 Coach Steve Ferres left to join Huddersfield and David Plange took over as player-coach.